 The Assured Forwarding (AF) PHB

-Figure 7 shows how RIO works; as with RED,
+section.
+Figure 178 shows how RIO works; as

-increasing as average queue length increases along the $x$-axis.
-But
+average queue length increases along the \(x\)-axis.
+But now, for

-now, for our two classes of traffic, we have two separate drop
+our two classes of traffic, we have two separate drop probability

-probability curves.
-RIO calls the two classes "in" and "out" for reasons
+curves.
+RIO calls the two classes “in” and “out” for reasons that

-of congestion, only packets marked "out" will be discarded by the RED
+levels of congestion, only packets marked “out” will be discarded by

-algorithm.
-If the congestion becomes more serious, a higher percentage
+the RED algorithm.
+If the congestion becomes more serious, a higher

-of "out" packets are dropped, and then if the average queue length
+percentage of “out” packets are dropped, and then if the average queue

-exceeds , RED starts to drop "in" packets as well.
+length exceeds Minin, RED starts to drop “in” packets as well.